-Confidentiality & Privacy
+Confidentiality, & Privacy & Release of Information

 MSHN contracted SUD treatment providers shall comply with the Federal Drug and Alcohol Confidentiality Law (42 CFR, Part 2) and the Health Insurance Portability and Accountability Act (HIPAA) of 1996 - Privacy Standards (45 CFR Parts 160 and 164).
 MSHN requires provider compliance with all federal and state confidentiality and privacy laws.